sayanthansm/sayanthansm/README.md

 - 👋 Hi, I’m @sayanthansm
 - 👀 I’m interested in ...sports
-- 🌱 I’m currently learning ...c++
+- 🌱 I’m currently learning ...c,c++,python,socket programming
-- 💞️ I’m looking to collaborate on ...nothing
+- 💞️ I’m looking to collaborate on ...any projects available
-- 📫 How to reach me ...@sayanthan_zombie
+- 📫 How to reach me ...@sayanthan_zombie(INSTAGRAM)

 <!---
 sayanthansm/sayanthansm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.